chstan/arpes/docs/how-to.md

 ## First Section: Practical Usage Documentation

-This is intended as a crash course in how to use PyPES.
+This is intended as a crash course in how to use PyARPES.
 It takes you through the first steps of [how to configure](/getting-started) a working environment, [loading data](/loading-data), and subsequently through some rudimentary analyses that nonethless represent substantial first steps towards analyzing typical ARPES data.